-Easy Spring Moss And Lavender Bud Wreath
+Easy Moss And Lavender Bud Wreath

-featured image
+moss-and-lavender-budd-wreath-featured image

-Let’s take a look at how to make an easy spring moss and lavender bud wreath.
+Let’s take a look at how to make an easy moss and lavender bud wreath.
 This is a great way to add natural elements to our homes.
 I’m also a fan of lavender and anything moss so when I come up with an easy way to add it to our home I will!

 Because I love French Country, lavender is in our home all year except Christmas.
 Dried Lavender bouquets are often found in home decor items such as crates, and baskets.
 I love the simplicity it adds along with the wonderful smell.